-To me, the name doesn’t matter.
+You can call it a mango lassi or a mango smoothie, the name doesn’t matter.
 Mango lassis and mango smoothies beat every other lassi and smoothie hands down.
 Duh.
 Mango: the king of fruits.

 Mangoes always take me back to my childhood.
 Slow and idyllic summer days when we’d dig a hole around the stalk with our nails and force the pulp out through that hole.
 We’d get a little out before the hole got bigger and more pulp came out.
 We’d have mango all over our faces, on our clothes, but we’d just keep eating it without a care in the world.
 I’d do that for hours.
 Oh, well.

-- 1/2 cup milk
+- 1 cup milk

-- Keep your glasses in the fridge while you make the lassi.
+Keep your glasses in the fridge while you make the lassi.

-- Crush the cardamom pods, remove the husk and pound away at the seeds until it is a powder.
+Crush the cardamom pods, remove the husk and pound away at the seeds until it is a powder.

-- Put all the ingredients in a blender and blend till smooth.
+Put all the ingredients in a blender and blend till smooth.

 Serving: Drink it the same day; let it chill in the fridge if you want to drink it later in the day.
 Do not keep it for the next day.